sutori-project/sutori-js/README.md

 This was created originally to figure out how to add branched sequencing to the Xentu game engine.
 However it turns out VNS has a lot of uses in other situations too.

+Thanks for checking out the project, and I hope you find it useful.

+Kodaloid